 This is a newer technique for lid blepharoplasty, involving an incision inside the lower lid.
 Fat can be removed through this incision and may allow the skin to redrape and tighten.

 Laser resurfacing of the eyelids is a nonsurgical alternative that may delay the need for a surgical blepharoplasty.
-It results in significant tightening of the skin around the eyes but will not affect the fat around the eyes and may even accentuate it.
+It will help improve the elasticity of skin around the eyes but will not affect the fat around the eyes and may even accentuate it.
 It can also be performed along with a blepharoplasty.
 Please ask your doctor if you have any questions about which procedure is right for you.

 Recovery: What to Expect